White balance means the act of eliminating unrealistic color casts to make the subject look more natural.

 Remember that not all subjects can be captured using a digital camera’s auto white balance, as some can create problems even under normal light conditions.

-Please watch the video below for making it even easier to understand the white balance.
+Please watch the video below to make it even easier to understand the white balance.
 This tutorial by Brent Hall is a great help in achieving the required knowledge to control your camera settings:

 White balance in mixed lighting

-This is an acceptable approach; however, it exaggerates the difference in color temperature for different light sources as compared to what our eyes see.
+This is an acceptable approach; however, it exaggerates the difference in color temperature for different light sources compared to what our eyes see.
 And these exaggerated differences in color temperature become more prominent when in indoor.

 I hope this article was helpful for you and cleared all your queries regarding white balance.
 Don’t forget to apply what you have learned in real life, as you won’t become proficient until you practically use it!